jiayihoffman/jiayihoffman.github.io/_posts/2025-02-22-SecurityRobot-Ros2_control.md

 </a>

 To incorporate ros2_control into my robot, here are the changes I made:
-1. Update ROS2 launch files to use standard ros2 controllers.
+1. Update ROS 2 launch files to use standard ros2 controllers.
 2. Add two new configuration files: "ros2_control.xacro" to describe the hardware plugin and the "diffbot_controllers.yaml" file to tweak the controller behaviors.
 3. Add the hardware plugin that communicates with the Arduino for the state and command of the motors.
-4. Add an Arduino sketch that provides encoder readings, open-loop and closed-loop control.
+4. Create an Arduino sketch that provides encoder readings, open-loop and closed-loop control.
-5. Remove the customized RO2 node "motor_gpio_node".
+5. Remove my RO2 node "motor_gpio_node".

-Let me share additional details about each change.
-The hardware plugin and Arduino sketch are available from the robotic community.
+Here are more details about each change.
+The hardware plugin and Arduino sketch (items #3 and #4) are available from the robotics community.

+#### ROS 2 Launch File
-This is the robot's launch file that uses the standard ROS 2 controllers.
-They include controllers for the [Wheeled Mobile Robot](https://control.ros.org/humble/doc/ros2_controllers/doc/mobile_robot_kinematics.html) and the [Joint State Broadcaster](https://control.ros.org/humble/doc/ros2_controllers/joint_state_broadcaster/doc/userdoc.html).
+This is the robot's launch file that uses the standard ros2_controllers.
+They are controllers for the [Differential Drive](https://control.ros.org/humble/doc/ros2_controllers/doc/controllers_index.html#controllers-for-wheeled-mobile-robots) and the [Joint State Broadcaster](https://control.ros.org/humble/doc/ros2_controllers/joint_state_broadcaster/doc/userdoc.html).

 ```
 def generate_launch_description():